Chronology: Worst Ebola outbreak on record tests global response

-(Reuters) - Global health authorities are struggling to contain the world’s worst Ebola epidemic since the disease was identified in 1976.
-The virus has killed nearly 4,500 people.
+(Reuters) - Global health authorities are struggling to contain the world's worst Ebola epidemic since the disease was identified in 1976.
+The virus has killed more than 4,500 people.
+(Graphics: here index.html)

 Here is a timeline of the outbreak: